 2. Guide to the Bodhisattva’s Way of Life

-Led by Lama Yeshe Palmo, will explore in depth The Seven Points of Mind Training, a classic (yet always contemporary) set of methods for cultivating love, compassion, and the full awakening of buddhahood using both meditation and our daily life experiences.
+Led by Lama Yeshe Palmo, we will explore in depth the famous and universally loved poem for daily living, Guide to the Bodhisattva’s Way of Life, that has inspired many generations of Buddhists and non-Buddhists since it was first composed in the 8th century by the famous Indian Buddhist master Shantideva.
+A classic (yet always contemporary) set of methods for cultivating love, compassion, and the full awakening of Buddhahood using both meditation and our daily life experiences.

 To purchase these books on Amazon: